Hocus Pocus (1993 film): Home media

+Hocus Pocus was made available to stream on Disney+.
+Whip Media, which tracks viewership data for the more than 25 million worldwide users of its TV Time app, calculated that Hocus Pocus was the seventh most-streamed movie in the U.S. during the week of October 31, 2021.
+It ranked second from September 30 to October 2, 2022, seventh during the week of October 9, 2022, and ninth during the week of October 23, 2022.

 Reception

-SVOD viewership

-According to Whip Media, Hocus Pocus was the 7th most watched movie across all platforms in the United States, during the week of October 31, 2021.
-According to Whip Media, Hocus Pocus was the 2nd most watched movie across all platforms in the United States, during the week of September 30, 2022 to October 2, 2022, the 7th during the week of October 9, 2022, and the 9th during the week of October 23, 2022.

 Box office

-Hocus Pocus was released July 16, 1993, and came in fourth place on its opening weekend, grossing $8.1 million.
+Hocus Pocus was released July 16, 1993, and came in fourth place on its opening weekend behind Jurassic Park, In the Line of Fire and The Firm, grossing $8.1 million.
 It dropped from the top ten ranking after two weeks of release.
 The film was released the same day as Free Willy.
 According to Kirschner, Disney chose to release Hocus Pocus in July to take advantage of children being off school for the summer.

 In October 2020, amid the COVID-19 pandemic, Hocus Pocus was re-released in 2,570 theaters.
 It made $1.9 million over the weekend, finishing second behind Tenet.
 The following two weekends it made $1.2 million and $756,000, respectively.